kumuluz/kumuluzee-cors/README.md

 ## Changelog

-Recent changes can be viewed on Github on the [Releases Page](https://github.com/kumuluz/kumuluzee-cors/releases)
+Recent changes can be viewed on GitHub on the [Releases Page](https://github.com/kumuluz/kumuluzee-cors/releases)

 ## Contribute